mjc239/mjc239.github.io/_posts/2024-02-18-maximising-single-dart.md

 - The authors of ASPD also investigate alternative, non-Gaussian models which are able to capture effects such as skewness, not represented in the simplified Gaussian model.
 However, they find that the added complexity does not provide much additional value over the Gaussian model.

-- The assumption of a constant throwing distribution may also be a too restrictive assumption.
+- The assumption of a constant throwing distribution may also be too restrictive.
 There are ways in which one might expect the parameters of the distribution to change, both in space (e.g. when aiming at different parts of the board, such as a double) and in time (when the player has had a chance to 'warm up').

 In the case of a general positive-definite symmetric covariance matrix $\Sigma$, we can visualize the heat map and recommended aiming point in the same way as before.
 For example, here is the heat map for the throwing distribution with non-diagonal covariance given by: